Dance Audition Tips

 - Plenty of water and food as the day could last longer than expected

-- Scissors, sewing kit and spare safety pins for your audition number
+- Scissors, sewing kit for pointe shoes and spare safety pins for your audition number

 Give yourself plenty of time to get ready on the morning of your audition.
 Don’t suddenly try a new hairstyle and if you have chosen to wear some make up then make sure that it accentuates your features and you have practised applying and trying it out beforehand!
 For men it is important that you also look well groomed with tidy hair and cleanly shaven.